keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 Example Hardware Deployment
 ===========================

-Currently we only support the SiFive HiFive Unleashed development board (referred to as HiFive for the rest of this document) with an FU540 chip.
+Currently we support the SiFive HiFive Unleashed development board (referred to as HiFive for the rest of this document) with an FU540 chip as well as the [CVA6 Core](https://github.com/openhwgroup/cva6) from ETH Zurich, which can also be flashed onto a Genesis 2 board for development.

 Building Keystone